Ann Taves: Biography

 She received her bachelor's degree in religion from Pomona College in June 1974.
-She went on to receive her master's and doctorate degrees from the University of Chicago Divinity School in June 1979 and December 1983, respectively.
+She went on to earn her master's and doctorate degrees from the University of Chicago Divinity School in June 1979 and December 1983, respectively.

 Taves married Raymond Paloutzian on 29 December 2007, in Santa Barbara.

 In 2013, Taves received a Guggenheim Fellowship in the field of religion.

 In March 2018, she gave the Gunning lecture at New College, Edinburgh on the topic "Religion as worldviews and as ways of life."

 Works

 Fits, Trances, and Visions

 Fits, Trances, and Visions (1999) charts the experience of Anglo-American Protestants and those who left the Protestant movement beginning with the transatlantic awakening in the early 18th century and ending with the rise of the psychology of religion and the birth of Pentecostalism in the early 20th century.

 It charts the synonymic language of trance in the American Christian traditions: power or presence or indwelling of God, or Christ, or the Spirit, or spirits.
 Typical expressions include "the indwelling of the Spirit" (Jonathan Edwards), "the witness of the Spirit" (John Wesley), "the power of God" (early American Methodists), being "filled with the Spirit of the Lord" (early Adventists; see charismatic Adventism), "communing with spirits" (Spiritualists), "the Christ within" (New Thought), "streams of holy fire and power" (Methodist holiness), "a religion of the Spirit and Power" (the Emmanuel Movement), and "the baptism of the Holy Spirit" (early Pentecostals).

 It focuses on a class of seemingly involuntary acts alternately explained in religious and secular terminology.
 These involuntary experiences include uncontrolled bodily movements (fits, bodily exercises, falling as dead, catalepsy, convulsions); spontaneous vocalizations (crying out, shouting, speaking in tongues); unusual sensory experiences (trances, visions, voices, clairvoyance, out-of-body experiences); and alterations of consciousness and/or memory (dreams, somnium, somnambulism, mesmeric trance, mediumistic trance, hypnotism, possession, alternating personality).